force11/force11-sciwg/README.md

    - Germany: +49 (0) 30 3080 6188
    - UK: +44 (0) 20 3695 0088
    - USA: +1 408 740 3766 or +1 646 876 9923 or +1 669 900 6833
-- Meeting ID: 268 702 722
+- Meeting ID: 826 409 840

+### Taskforce Meetings

+There are also regular calls for task forces spun out of the SCI WG.

+At present, these are:
+ - Software Citation Guidance Task Force meets virtually on the third Wednesday of the month, at 15:00 UTC / 16:00 BST via [Zoom](https://zoom.us/j/585238617?pwd=Z2MvaFpITFZwL0d5dXc3aUdsWXVpdz09) (contact Neil Chue Hong for more details)
+ - Software Citation Repositories Task Force meets virtually on the second Thursday of the month, at 15:00 UTC and 22:00 UTC (contact Alice Allen to be added to reminders calls)

+The CodeMeta Task Force will provide details once it starts up.

+### In-person Meetings

-We will organize in-person workshops either co-located with other events, or where we have obtained funding to organize workshops.
-These in-person workshops will focus on specific topics, e.g. handling software citations in publishers systems.
+We also organize in-person workshops either co-located with other events, or where we have obtained funding to organize workshops.
+These in-person workshops focus on specific topics, e.g. handling software citations in publishers systems.

 In addition we will organize sessions in appropriate conferences, e.g.
 [WSSSPE5](http://wssspe.researchcomputing.org.uk/) (September 2017 Manchester and